 World Travel Family, a name picked for SEO reasons, we don’t call ourselves that in real life.
-We are just a normal family, like yours, the only thing different about us is our passion for travel and education and our tendency to share everything on our websites and social media.
+We are just a normal family, like yours, the only thing different about us is our passion for travel and education and our tendency to share destinations and travel experiences on our websites and social media.

-I am also responsible for the boys education, it’s a big deal and a task that I thought long and hard about before I accepted it.
+I am also responsible for the boys’ education, it’s a big deal and a task that I thought long and hard about before I accepted it.

 The most important thing in my pack is my laptop.

-Born: 1977 in Sydney
+Born: 40+ years ago in Sydney Australia.

 He trained to be a chef in Sydney and after qualifying packed his bags for the career advancements and experience that top London hotels offer.

 After that first sabbatical Chef and I returned to London and hard graft.
 We bought, renovated and sold 2 properties while working full-time jobs.

 James loves living in London and his favourite country to visit is Nepal.

-Born: 2004 in London
+Born: 2000 and something in London UK.

 D was a home birth and an extremely vocal and lively baby.
 At 4 he was required (we thought) to start school in Australia.
 By 7 it was clear that school was doing him no favours so we registered as homeschoolers for the first time.

 D is outstandingly confident, eloquent and talkative, he makes friends easily and is still a ball of energy.

-Born: 2006 in London
+Born: 2000 and something in London

-His constant travel companions are his little blue bears and a kitten named Sheila.
+His constant travel companions are his bears and a stuffed kitten named Sheila.
 He seems to have a natural ability with numbers, his maths came naturally to him.

 Boo loves living in Romania and his favourite country to visit is England or Vietnam.